Ran-n/config/README.md

 - [X] Allow software install from the AUR.
 - [ ] Allow software install from git.
 - [X] Allow software install from pip.
-- [ ] Make all scripts in src folder executable if the are not already.
+- [X] Make all scripts in src folder executable if the are not already.
+- [ ] Create a file to pull from and a loop to substitute variables in "src/uteis/echo-texto".

 #### Improvements